Meeting our Children’s Needs and ensuring that we are a fully inclusive setting,

 Children with additional or special educational needs may need extra help and support from us and here at Dean Field we have a dedicated team of staff which include Learning Mentors, support assistants and other adults who, alongside class teachers, will provide support for those children who have additional educational needs.

 Dean Field provides a range of additional interventions and strategies to help our pupils with their difficulties.
-Including:
+Including, but not limited to:

 Cognition and Learning